Operations Hub alternative for product data

 Operations Hub already syncs data into HubSpot.
 Why do I need Zoody?+

 Operations Hub's data sync feature (the part that maps warehouse data to HubSpot properties) requires you to first land your product events in a warehouse - Snowflake, BigQuery, Redshift, etc. That's the same multi-thousand-dollar stack Hightouch and Census require.
-Zoody skips the warehouse entirely and reads from your product source directly.
+Zoody skips the warehouse entirely: you send events to Zoody's API or SDK and Zoody writes them straight to HubSpot.
 Native HubSpot data sync is for warehouse-resident data; Zoody is for product-resident data.

 How much does Operations Hub Pro actually cost?+